benfoxall/benfoxall.github.com/_posts/2025-08-19-offline-qr-codes.md

 - ["I built a QR code with my bare hands to see how it works"][veritasium] - great video exploring how qr codes work.
 This made reed solomon encoding finally click for me.
 - [Snake in a QR Code][snake-bin] - there's something I love about "chmod +x" on something you captured from your webcam.
 - [qrs] & [txr] - cool approach for one-way streaming using [fountain] codes.
-- [meshtastic] - not QR codes, but it's cool use of WebBluetooth to communicate with devices on a different network.
+- [meshtastic] - not QR codes, but it's pretty cool to use WebBluetooth to communicate with devices over a different network.

 [background sync]: https://developer.mozilla.org/en-US/docs/Web/API/Background_Synchronization_API
 [Panda]: https://www.ticklethepanda.dev/